Dun Darach

-Dun Darach is an arcade adventure developed and published in 1985 by Gargoyle Games for the ZX Spectrum and Amstrad CPC computers.
+Dun Darach is an action-adventure game developed and published in 1985 by Gargoyle Games for the ZX Spectrum and Amstrad CPC computers.
 It is a prequel to the 1984 game Tir Na Nog.
 The plot has Celtic hero Cuchulainn on a search to find his companion Lóeg in the mysterious city of Dun Darach.
 Inspiration for the game came from the works of Fritz Leiber and Michael Moorcock.

 The background history is based on Celtic folklore about the demigod Cuchulainn and his battles against the people of Connachta in ancient Ireland.
 Dun Darach was critically acclaimed upon its original release, with praise singling out its graphics.
 Retrospective reviews were less than positive, with one reviewer preferring Tir Na Nog.
 It was re-released on different game compilations and cover tapes in issues of British video game magazines.

 Plot and gameplay

 One day Cuchulainn travels home with his charioteer companion Lóeg from a battle against the Connachta.
 On the way, they stop off at an inn and Lóeg is persuaded to help a young woman named Skar, whose chariot is damaged.
 Cuchulainn realizes that Lóeg is missing after taking refreshment at the inn.
 He later discovers that Skar is a sorceress and ally of the Connachta, and has taken Lóeg to the Secret City of Dun Darach in retribution for the death of Prince Amhair, who perished in the battle.
 Cuchulainn goes on a long search for the mysterious city, eventually discovering it and entering to find Lóeg.

-Dun Darach is an arcade adventure video game.
+Dun Darach is an action-adventure game.
 The player guides Cuchulainn through Dun Darach and interacts with the environment by performing keyboard commands.
 The main objective is to find Lóeg, taking side quests from non-player characters (NPCs).
 These NPCs can give short hints to Cuchulainn, rob him, and confiscate his belongings if he carries stolen goods.
 Commands the player inputs can have him buy, steal and sell from shops in the city, bet at a casino (Iomain Ludum), and deposit money at a bank with daily compound interest.
 Dun Darach is large and consists of different quarters.
 The current time of the day is indicated by torches in the wall and by the greetings of characters.